8ta4/pun/DONTREADME.md

 > Does the prompt include a sample answer?

 Yep!
-The prompt's got a sample answer to nudge the large language model into spitting out the format I'm after.
+The prompt's got a sample answer to nudge the LLM into spitting out the format I'm after.

 > How many phrases are included in the sample answer?